getcarina/getcarina.com/_best-practices/container-ecosystem-kubernetes.md

 `{SVCNAME}_SERVICE_HOST` and
 `{SVCNAME}_SERVICE_PORT`.

-Another recommended way to perform service discovery is by using a DNS server.
+Another way to perform service discovery with Kubernetes is by using a DNS server.
 The DNS server watches the Kubernetes API for new services and creates a set of DNS records for each.
 If DNS has been enabled throughout the cluster, then all pods should be able to do name resolution of all services automatically [(3)](#resources).
-The takeaway from this is that you don’t need to explicitly create links between communicating pods as you would do natively in Docker because Kubernetes does the heavy lifting, so long as you oblige by using the networking mechanisms.
+The takeaway from this is that you don’t need to explicitly create links between communicating pods as you would do natively in Docker because Kubernetes does the heavy lifting, so long as you use the networking mechanisms.

-Lastly, do not forget that non-Kubernetes tools such as etcd, Zookeeper, and Consul are also viable options.
+Lastly, remember that tools outside of Kubernetes, such as etcd, Zookeeper, and Consul, are also viable options.
 These and others are discussed in [Introduction to container technologies: orchestration and management of container clusters] (/container-technologies-orchestration-clusters/).

 #### Networking

-Kubernetes deviates from the default Docker networking model.
-The goal of Kubernetes' networking model is to allow each pod to have an IP in a flat networking space.
+Kubernetes' networking model allows each pod to have an IP in a flat networking space.
 Within that space, the pod can communicate with hosts and containers across the cluster.
-In doing so, pods can be thought of as any other node in the network with regards to “port management, networking, naming, service discovery, load balancing, application configuration, and migration” and can create a NAT-free address space;
+In doing so, pods are similar to any other node in the network with regards to “port management, networking, naming, service discovery, load balancing, application configuration, and migration” and can create a NAT-free address space;